Health unit probes whether COVID-19 variant behind 2nd Ontario long-term care home outbreak | CBC News

 An outbreak at Roberta Place, first declared on Jan.
 8, has resulted in the deaths of 40 residents and one essential caregiver as of Sunday.

 There are 127 resident and 86 staff cases of COVID-19 at Roberta Place.
-Six residents are also in hospital with COVID-19.
+Six residents are also in hospital with the disease.
+One essential caregiver, three "external partners" and 42 household contacts of primary cases have tested positive for the virus.

-The outbreak at Bradford Valley Care Community, meanwhile, was declared on Jan.
-14. As of Sunday, six residents out of 230 and three staff out of 260 have tested positive for COVID-19.
+"In fact, it was a finding that was fortuitous for us," Gardner said.

+"I think that it's important for people to take to heart the very real possibility that it is circulating in the community right now, if not from this cluster then from other sources," he said.
+"I think we need to behave as if it is circulating in the community."

-The health unit said more testing will be done to determine whether the outbreak is due to the variant.
-It added that the outbreak is "well under control at this time with a relatively low case count," but the possibility that it may be due to the variant must be assessed and managed.
+In a news release on Sunday, the health unit said the outbreak is "well under control at this time with a relatively low case count," but the possibility that it may be due to the variant must be assessed and managed.

-Dr. Andrea Moser, chief medical officer for Sienna Senior Living, which owns and operates the facility, said in a news release on Sunday that staff members at the home are working to contain the outbreak.
+Dr. Andrea Moser, chief medical officer for Sienna Senior Living, which owns and operates the facility, said in the news release that staff members at the home are working to contain the outbreak.

 "We are being extremely vigilant in our monitoring for signs and symptoms of COVID-19 and are taking all of the necessary steps to protect the safety of our residents and team members," Moser said.